Tarique-web/Ecommerce---Backend-/README.md

 There is a tshirtshop.sql file already present in the database/ folder.
 You have to import this file to an empty database.
 For this, make a new database first, and navigate to the database/ directory and then write the following commands: Import the schema using mysql -u <user_name> -p <database_name> < tshirtshop.sql For checking the data, log into your user, by writing mysql -u <user_name> -p You would be asked for your password.
 Now, you can use database with all its tables data.

-Next, navigate to the folder where, server.jsfile is located.
+Next, navigate to the folder where, app.js file is located.
 You can start the local server by writingnode server.json the terminal.
 You can always kill your running port by writing,killall -9 nodeon the terminal.
 Now, you need to install postman, that helps you to develop APIs and getting responses from it, by writing the following commands on your terminal.

    sudo apt-get install snap
    snap install postman